Medicinal Cannabis Australia

 Since legalisation, the Therapeutics Goods Administration (TGA) has approved over 46,000 medical cannabis applications (May 2020).

 Patients wanting to access legal medical cannabis can go to their GP or a cannabis specialist doctor, such as those at CA Clinics.
-The prescribing doctor will assess each individual case for suitability with supporting evidence and process the medical cannabis patients application via the Special Access Scheme (SAS) pathways.
+The prescribing cannabis doctor will assess each individual case for suitability with supporting evidence and process the medical cannabis patients application via the Special Access Scheme (SAS) pathways.

-Medical cannabis can be prescribed via the Authorised Prescriber scheme, where a doctor has the approval to prescribe a specific medical cannabis product to patients within their speciality, ie pain, anxiety, epilepsy, nausea and vomiting.
+Medical cannabis can be prescribed via the Authorised Prescriber scheme, where a medical cannabis doctor has the approval to prescribe a specific medical cannabis oils product to patients within their speciality, ie pain, anxiety, epilepsy, nausea and vomiting.
 This pathway is infrequently utilised with most medicinal cannabis prescriptions processed through Special Access Scheme Category B (SAS-B).

 Through the SAS-B pathway, medical practitioners process single applications for individual medical cannabis patients, based on their specific condition and the unregistered product that is intended to be prescribed.

-Even though medicinal cannabis is federally legal in Australia, the majority of products are still unregistered medicines.
+Even though medicinal marijuana is federally legal in Australia, the majority of products are still unregistered medicines.
 This means the Australian Register of Therapeutic Goods (ARTG) has not evaluated products determining their safety and efficacy to have them registered as medicines in Australia.

 This means that if the product a patient is prescribed is not listed on the ARTG there are no subsidies through the Pharmaceutical Benefits Scheme or private health cover.
 State approvals and regulations with this medication range can still apply.